Christopher Raymond Perry Rodgers: Early career

 Rodgers was appointed midshipman on 5 October 1833, serving aboard the frigate Brandywine in the Pacific Squadron in 1834–35, then in the sloop Vincennes on the same station in 1836.
 He was stationed at the New York Navy Yard from 1837, receiving promotion to passed midshipman on 8 July that year.

 In 1839–40 Rodgers served aboard the schooner Flirt on the coast of Florida, taking part in operations during the Second Seminole War, and also briefly commanded the 2-gun schooner Phoenix.

 Rodgers joined the Africa Squadron, serving aboard the sloop Saratoga in 1842–43.
 He then served on the frigate Cumberland, flagship of the Mediterranean Squadron, in 1844–45, and received promotion to lieutenant on 4 September 1844.

 After being attached to the United States Coast Survey in 1846, Rodgers was assigned to the Home Squadron in 1847 in order to serve in the Mexican–American War.
 Rodgers participated in the Siege of Veracruz in March 1847, and in the capture of Tabasco and Tuxpan by his uncle Commodore Matthew C. Perry.

 After the war Rodgers returned to the U.S. Coast Survey for three years, before serving aboard the screw sloop Congress on the Brazil Station in 1850–51.
 This was followed by duty as Flag Lieutenant aboard the Constitution with the Africa Squadron in 1852–55.
-He then spent another two years with the U.S. Coast Survey (1856–1858) before serving on the screw frigate Wabash, flagship of the Mediterranean Fleet, in 1858–1859.
+He then spent another two years with the U.S. Coast Survey (1856–1858) before serving on the screw frigate Wabash, flagship of the Mediterranean Squadron, in 1858–1859.